 The occupations of Registered Nurse, Licensed Practice Nurse, Certified Nurse Aide, Licensed Massage Therapist, Medication Aide, and Nurse Practitioner (Only If You Have a Virginia Registered Nurse License) can renew your license online if you have received a renewal notice.

 Nurse Practitioners Who Have a Registered Nurse License in Another Compact State:

 You cannot renew a nurse practitioner license online if you have a registered nurse license in another compact state.
 You will need to provide a copy of your valid multi-state compact license in another compact state.
 (If your state does not issue a paper license for your registered nurse license, you will need to print a copy of your registered nurse license verification off your state’s license website.)

-The fee for on-time renewal of a Nurse Practitioner License can be found in the .
+The fee for on-time renewal of a Nurse Practitioner License can be found on the Fees page.
 Remember that you must also renew your Registered Nurse License.
 If you have Prescriptive Authority, please add that fee to your total fee to renew this license.
 Make your check or money order payable to "Treasurer of Virginia" and attach a note to your payment that includes your name, correct address, Social Security number, and Virginia License number (if you know it).
 Mail this information to us at Perimeter Center, 9960 Mayland Drive, Suite 300, Henrico, Virginia 23233-1463.
 On a separate sheet of paper, please attest to the following: